knowit/kompetansekartlegging-app/README.md

 ## CI/CD
 ### Deployment
 GitHub Actions is configured to deploy the app to the AWS dev environment on every PR merge.
-This will be skipped if there are only changes to certain files, specified in `.github/workflows/deploy.yml`.
+This will be skipped if there are only changes to certain files like readmes, and are specified in `.github/workflows/deploy.yml`.

 Additionally, deployment can be triggered through the dispatchable workflow "`Deploy to AWS`", where you specify which environment to deploy to, and whether to deploy the entire app or the backend only.